Braving the Highways for the Best Things to do in Los Angeles

 You can feel your kids’ excitement begin to build once Daylight Savings Time begins; summertime is right around the corner.
 You may already be asking yourself: what are you going to do with them this summer?
 Sleepaway camp is always a great option for kids who are game.
 There are a ton of camps not far outside the city, including Idyllwild (in the San Bernadino Mountain Range), which is only a 90-minute drive from LA.
 Day camps are one of the recreational activities for kids during the summer, with plenty of outdoor camps that take advantage of LA’s public beaches and mountains.

 For My Kids: Fun Family Activities

 I have three kids ages 11, 8 and 5 – so finding great activities in the bustling city of LA for all three to enjoy can be a challenge.
 Luckily we live walking distance from a playground, which is where I can often be found with my two youngest.
 I always pick my destinations carefully based on some basic requirements: public parking, public bathrooms and some cultural or educational aspect to the adventure.
+Really, there are plenty of great family activities in LA if you put your mind to it.
 For me, this list has resulted in some favorite tourist destinations in Southern California including: La Brea Tar Pits, Fisherman’s Wharf in Marina del Rey, and the snack bar at Griffith Park.